 - Trevor Lawrence: (Current ADP: Late 7th | Value Pick ADP: Late 6th)

 - Kenny Pickett: (Current ADP: Early 14th | Value Pick: Anywhere in the 13th)

 You'll be fine drafting 2 of these quarterbacks.
-One in the 10th/11th round and the other as late as possible!
+One in the 10th or 11th round and the other in the 12th or 13th.
 Be sure to not to reach!
-I like to use our ADP report to ensure I don't get crazy and jump the gun.
+My personal cheat sheets have ADP on them so I don't get crazy and jump the gun.

 It's The 10-12th Round & You Lack a Quarterback

 - Russell Wilson

 So you're in a league that has two starting quarterback slots and you're wondering what to do.
 Here's some tips:

 - Don't pay a lot of attention to ADP.
 Guys will reach for the quarterback they like.